In the EU, 23 billion plastic nurdles enter our environment every day.

 This scheme also does not represent the whole plastics supply chain around the world and, in Europe, only a small percentage of the estimated 55,000 companies involved in the supply chain have so far signed up.

 Fidra is an environmental charity working to reduce plastic waste and chemical pollution, and through its ‘Great Global Nurdle Hunt’ aims to understand more about nurdle density and distribution.
-This year, nurdles were found in 91 per cent of the countries taking part.
+In 2021, nurdles were found in 91 per cent of the countries taking part.

-“Over 900 people took part in nurdle hunts on beaches and waterways around the world this year,” says Heather McFarlane, Project Manager at Fidra.
+“Over 900 people took part in nurdle hunts on beaches and waterways around the world [in 2021],” says Heather McFarlane, Project Manager at Fidra.